Two Drunks and a Writer Enter a Bar … and More Eye-Rollers

 - Great ideas make great books, except when they don’t.

-- Social media can be like a cancer.
+- Social media can be like a disease.
 No punch line.
-It truly can be like a cancer.
+It truly can be like a disease.

 - The bravest men and women in the world today are currently sitting at home, ranting and raving away on Facebook, telling people just how brave they are.
 Then they get up and go to their day jobs, greeting customers at Weirdmart, or selling fries at Booger Joe’s Burger Emporium.